 A metalcore architect who shapes the sound of a generation from behind the mixing board as much as with his guitar.

-Born in 1977, Adam Dutkiewicz emerged from the Massachusetts hardcore scene not just as a formidable guitarist but as a sonic engineer for modern metal.
-While his frenetic stage presence and signature headband became fixtures with Killswitch Engage, his true influence expanded in the studio.
-Dutkiewicz developed a reputation as a producer who could translate raw aggression into crystal-clear, emotionally resonant albums, working on landmark records for bands like All That Remains and Underoath.
-His work helped define the melodic metalcore template of the 2000s, making him a sought-after collaborator.
-Despite battling chronic back pain that sometimes required him to perform seated, his energy and precise musicality never waned, cementing his dual legacy as a performer and a pivotal behind-the-scenes force.
+Adam Dutkiewicz emerged from the Massachusetts hardcore scene as a guitarist for Killswitch Engage.
+His frenetic stage presence and signature headband became fixtures with the band.
+In the studio, he produced raw aggression into crystal-clear, emotionally resonant albums for bands like All That Remains and Underoath.
+His work helped define the melodic metalcore template of the 2000s.
+Despite battling chronic back pain that sometimes required him to perform seated, his energy and precise musicality never waned.
+He built a dual legacy as a performer and a pivotal behind-the-scenes force.

 1965–1980